-Effective January 1, 2018, the Company adopted the provisions of Accounting Standards Codification ("ASC"), Topic 606, Revenue from Contracts with Customers ("Topic 606") resulting in a change to its accounting policy for revenue recognition.
+Effective January 1, 2018, the Company adopted the provisions of Accounting Standards Codification ("ASC") Topic 606 - Revenue from Contracts with Customers ("ASC Topic 606") using the modified retrospective method, resulting in a change to its accounting policy for revenue recognition.
 Topic 606 establishes a unified model to determine how revenue is recognized.